parasoft/parasoft-findings-bitbucket/README.md

 # Parasoft Findings Bitbucket
-A CLI tool to read Parasoft static analysis reports and upload results to Bitbucket.
+A CLI tool to read Parasoft static analysis XML reports and upload results to Bitbucket.

 ## Quick Start
-To display Parasoft static analysis results on Bitbucket, you need to customize your Bitbucket pipeline that generates a Parasoft XML static analysis report and adds this tool after the report is generated.
+To display Parasoft static analysis results on Bitbucket, you need to customize your Bitbucket pipeline that generates a Parasoft static analysis XML report and uses this tool after the report is generated.

 ### Prerequisites
 - Node.js 18+

 - Java 17+

-- To generate a Parasoft coverage XML report.
+- Parasoft static analysis XML report is generated.

 - BitBucket Configuration: